leojscalabrin/glorpinia-AI/README.md

 ## AI Assistant with Twitch Integration

 Ensure you have Python 3.8+ installed.
-Then, run the following command to install all dependencies: pip install python-dotenv requests websocket-client langchain langchain-community langchain-huggingface faiss-cpu

-for fine-tuning:
-pip install transformers datasets peft trl accelerate bitsandbytes hf_xet --upgrade pip install torch --index-url https://download.pytorch.org/whl/cu121

-for stream listening
-pip install streamlink pydub openai-whisper
+Check requirements.txt for all dependencies

 ### Environment Setup
 Create a `.env` file in the project root with the following variables: